-Smart 3 technology allows maximum flexibility for insystem READ, WRITE and ERASE operations.
+Smart 3 operation allows maximum flexibility for insystem READ, WRITE and ERASE operations.
 WRITE and ERASE operations may be executed with a VPP voltage of 3.3V or 5V.
 Due to process technology advances, 5V VPP is optimal for application and production programming.

-Seven Independently Erasable Memory Blocks
+Eleven Indeoendently Erasable Memory Blocks

-The MT28F004B3 and MT28F400B3 are organized into seven independently erasable memory blocks that allow portions of the memory to be erased without affecting the rest of the memory data.
+The MT28F800B3 and MT28F008B3 are organized into eleven independently erasable memory blocks that allow portions of the memory to be erased without affecting the rest of the memory data.
 A special boot block is hardware-protected against inadvertent erasure or writing by requiring either a super-voltage on the RP# pin or driving the WP# pin HIGH.
+(The WP# pin does not apply to the SOP package.)
 One of these two conditions must exist along with the VPP voltage

 (3.3V or 5V) on the VPP pin before a WRITE or ERASE is performed on the boot block.
-The remaining blocks require only the VPP voltage be present on the VPP pin before writing or erasing.
+The remaining blocks require that only the VPP voltage be present on the VPP pin before writing or erasing.